Walking parallel paths, together, in a good way

 Looking for additional resources about attending UCalgary, funding and academic support?
 Visit Writing Symbols Lodge

-- Visited Blackfoot Crossing Historical Park – the site of the signing of Treaty 7 – for a day of treaty education;
+- Visiting Blackfoot Crossing Historical Park – the site of the signing of Treaty 7 – for a day of Treaty education in the Foundations of Law and Justice course;

 - Indigenous Peoples and the Law